herbertfilhik/StudyGroupsManager/README.md

 2. Joining multiple study groups for different subjects.
 3. Browsing and filtering existing study groups.
 4. Exiting study groups as needed.

+## Executing Tests

+### Executing Tests in Visual Studio

+1. Open the Solution: Start Visual Studio and open the project's solution file (*.sln) that contains the tests.
+2. Build the Solution: Build the solution to ensure all projects are up-to-date and there are no compilation errors.
+This can be done by selecting Build > Build Solution from the menu bar.
+3. Test Explorer: Open the Test Explorer in Visual Studio by navigating to Test > Windows > Test Explorer.
+4. Run Tests: In the Test Explorer, you will see a list of all unit tests in the project.
+You can run all tests by clicking Run All, or execute specific tests by right-clicking on the desired test and selecting Run.
+5. View Results: After the tests have been run, you can view the results in the Test Explorer, including which tests passed and which failed.

+### Executing Tests in Visual Studio Code

+1. Install .NET Core Test Explorer: Open Visual Studio Code, go to the extensions section, and search for .NET Core Test Explorer.
+Install the extension.
+2. Open the Project: Open the project folder in Visual Studio Code that contains the tests.
+3. Build the Project: Open the integrated terminal in VS Code (Ctrl+) and execute the command dotnet build` to build the project.
+4. Run Tests: With the .NET Core Test Explorer extension installed and the project built, you should see your tests listed in the Test Explorer sidebar.
+You can run all tests by clicking the play icon, or run individual tests by right-clicking on the desired test and selecting Run test.
+5. View Results: The test results will be displayed directly in the Test Explorer of VS Code.

+### Executing Tests in Visual Studio Code (Using the Integrated Terminal)

+1. Open the Integrated Terminal: In Visual Studio Code, you can open the integrated terminal with the shortcut Ctrl+`.
+2. Navigate to the Project Directory: Similar to the command prompt, use the cd command to navigate to the directory containing your test project.
+3. Execute the Tests: Use the dotnet test command to run the tests.

 ## Getting Started